 Chelsea joined Watsi on August 3rd, 2013.
-Five years ago, Chelsea became the 757th member to automatically support a new Watsi patient every month.
-Since then, 5,701 more people have become monthly donors!
-Chelsea's most recent donation traveled 8,500 miles to support Leah, a mother of twins from Kenya, to fund a mastectomy to remove her breast cancer.
+Seven years ago, Chelsea joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chelsea's most recent donation traveled 8,800 miles to support Chamroeurn, a construction worker from Cambodia, to fund hand surgery for a severe burn.

 Leah is a proud mother of six-year-old twins.
 Leah and her husband are casual laborers who earn a daily wage from manual labor.
 Leah has been diagnosed with breast cancer.
 Without treatment, the cancer may spread to other organs.
 A mastectomy, a surgery to remove breast tissue, has been suggested to remove the breast cancer and to prevent the cancer from metastasizing.
 Our medical partner, African Mission Healthcare Foundation, is requesting $857 to cover the cost of a mastectomy for Leah.
 The procedure is scheduled to take place on August 20th.
 After treatment, Leah will hopefully return to a cancer-free life.
 In disbelief, Leah says, “This came as a shock to me, I was not financially prepared and the cost of the surgery is too high for me to afford.
 I need this surgery to fight this cancer and raise my beautiful twins”.